Table of contents

 Attackers increasingly focus on mobile users and exploit mobile devices as a beachhead to assault business systems.
 Since bad actors today are aware that legacy security in the data center cannot protect these users.

-If you can’t secure every link, your network security protection is exposed to risk.
-Enterprise security holes brought up by off-net users and people connecting directly to cloud apps and the public internet are filled by network security as a service.
+If you can’t secure every link, your network security protection is at risk.
+Cloud security fills enterprise security holes created by off-net users and people connecting directly to cloud apps and the public internet.

 4) Free Up Resources

-Your IT teams may concentrate on what is critical to your company when security provisions are managed externally.
+When security provisions are managed externally, your IT teams may concentrate on what is critical to your company.
 SECaaS frees up resources and provides complete visibility through management dashboards.
-A group of outsourced security experts skillfully manages your IT security, assuring you of its effective management.
+A group of outsourced security experts skillfully manages your cloud security as a service, assuring you of its effective management.

-You can also decide to delegate management of security procedures to your IT staff.
-You can empower your IT teams to take control of security processes and manage all policy and system changes through a web interface.
+You can also decide to delegate security procedure management to your IT staff.
+This will empower your IT teams to control security processes and manage all policy and system changes through a web interface.

 5) Cost Savings

-The ability of a firm to save money is among the main advantages of a security as a service approach.
+One of the main advantages of a security as a service approach is the ability of a firm to save money.
 A cloud-delivered service is frequently offered in subscription tiers with various upgrade possibilities.
 It allows a firm to pay for what it requires at the time.
 Additionally, expertise is optional.

 6) Access to Security Professionals